infiniflow/infinity/docs/references/pysdk_api_reference.md

 This method returns a structure containing the following attributes:

 - `error_code`: `int` An error code indicating the result of the operation.
-  - `0`: The operation succeeded.
+  - `0`: The operation succeeds.
-  - Non-zero value: A specific error condition occurred.
+  - Non-zero value: A specific error condition occurs.
 - `error_msg`: `str` The error message providing additional details.
-It is an empty string if the operation succeeded.
+It is an empty string if the operation succeeds.
-- `session_id`: `int` The correponding session ID.

 ### Examples